Go to main content

 • Upholding workplace health and safety

-• Fostering an equitable and inclusive environment that unlocks the potential of diversity among our workforce
+• Fostering a fair working environment that unlocks the potential of our diverse workforce

 • Promoting global employee resource groups on a variety of diversity dimensions